TJLoyd1/pokeemerald-1/README.md

 - The big button in the middle of the PokéNav's sprite on the left side of the screen is not being animated, even though it should.

-- When going to Pokénav > Perfil Pkmn > Buscar > Contest Category and you select a Pokémnon, the graphics get a bit fucky.

 # Pokémon Emerald

 [![Build Status][travis-badge]][travis]